top of page

 STILL IN PROGRESS!!!! should be cute, since the glaze combination is one I've tried.
 It's uneven, though.

-Premade bowl that I painted with colorful squares.
+Pre-made bowl that I painted with colorful squares.
 Next time: no blue rim.
 I would like to have done more even squares.
 I actually sold this piece at a craft fair to a lady who really loved it, so I'm glad it wasn't a waste of time.
 This pattern is so cute, just a huge pain in the butt.
+I don' t think I got a final photo for this, but it may be visible in a photo of the craft fair.

 IMG_9268